CARS-UChicago/GSECARS-EPICS/InstallStandaloneIOC.md

 Pre-built binary versions of EPICS applications can be provided for Windows.
-This is very convenient so that it is not necessary to set up a build system to compile the IOC, which required significant effort.
+This is very convenient so that it is not necessary to set up a build system to compile the IOC, which requires significant effort.

 The instructions here use the CARSApp application as an example.
 CARSApp is an EPICS application built with support for most of the devices in the